 THE DANCE COLLECTIVE curates performances for female dancers and choreographers in unique settings.

 The ratio of men to women in professional dance is drastically uneven.
 There is a surplus of women in dance, allowing fewer job opportunities.
 Starting at young ages, boys will always be given a leading role, because they are often the only male in the class.
 They grow up knowing that they will always have a leading role, an opportunity to choreograph, and an opportunity to lead.
 Yet at the same time, women have to struggle in the corps and go to great lengths to even be seen at all.
 Because there are so many women in the dance world, women deserve more opportunities to dance, choreograph, and be leaders.

 Founder & Artistic Director: Jillian Foley

-Jillian has always been inspired by female leaders in the dance world; from pioneers of modern dance like Martha Graham to more contemporary choreographers like Amy Marshall.
+Jillian has always been inspired by female leaders in the dance world; from pioneers of modern dance like Martha Graham to more contemporary choreographers.
 She believes that women in dance should have a powerful voice and is looking forward to creating more opportunities for the female dancers and choreographers who inspire her everyday.